Singapore can be a love-it-or-hate-it place.

 You want commercial/family entertainment

 With a very large zoo, the resort island of Sentosa, several golf courses, and a Universal Studios park, there are all sorts of family outings you can plan.
-This type of leisure/entertainment can be harder to find in less developed parts of Southeast Asia.
+This type of leisure and entertainment can be harder to find in less developed parts of Southeast Asia.

 You’re on a layover

-If you’re passing through Singapore anyway, and especially if you’re on a longer Asia trip, then it makes it less of a worry whether you should dedicate some time to Singapore.
-In this case, I think it’d be a shame not to check it out.
+If you’re passing through Singapore anyway, and especially if you’re on a longer Asia trip with a bit of time to spare, then it makes it less of a worry whether or not you should check out Singapore.
+In this case, it’d be a shame not to see it.

 Singapore is perfect for a layover, too.
 Changi Airport just keeps winning awards for the best airport in the world.
 It’s so good that it’s truly a bit of a destination in itself.